microbus-io/fabric/docs/tech/httpingress.md

 On one end, the HTTP ingress proxy listens on port `:8080` for real HTTP requests; on the other end it is connected to NATS.
 The ingress proxy converts real requests into requests on the bus; and on the flip side, converts responses from the bus to real responses.
 Because the bus messages in `Microbus` are formatted themselves as HTTP messages, this conversion is trivial, with minor adjustments:

 * The proxy filters out `Microbus-` control headers from coming in or leaking out
-* The first segment of the path of the real HTTP request is treated as the host name of the microservice on the bus.
+* The first segment of the path of the real HTTP request is treated as the hostname of the microservice on the bus.
 So for example, `POST` request `http://localhost:8080/echo.example/echo` is translated to a bus `POST` request `https://echo.example/echo` which is then mapped to the NATS subject `microbus.443.example.echo.|.POST.echo`.
 * Port `:443` is assumed by default when a port is not explicitly specified.
 Internal ports can be designated in the first segment of the path.
 For example, `http://localhost:8080/echo.example:1234/echo` is mapped to the bus address `https://echo.example:1234/echo`.
 * The empty root path is transformed to `/root`, therefore `http://localhost:8080/` is mapped to `https://root`.